Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Open Challenges

 \subsubsection{What Are the Fundamental Vulnerabilities of Language Models?}

-LLMs like ChatGPT and Gemini exhibit fundamental vulnerabilities due to their reliance on statistical patterns rather than true semantic understanding \cite{titus2024does}.
-Key weaknesses include susceptibility to adversarial inputs, biases in training data, and manipulation via prompt engineering.
-To build effective defenses, research must delve deeper into how these vulnerabilities arise from the model's architecture and training data.
+LLMs such as ChatGPT and Gemini exhibit fundamental vulnerabilities stemming from their reliance on statistical patterns rather than genuine semantic understanding~\cite{titus2024does}.
+Key weaknesses include susceptibility to adversarial inputs, biases inherited from training data, and manipulation through prompt injections.
+To develop effective defenses, research must further investigate how these vulnerabilities originate from the models’ internal mechanisms and training processes.

-Critical areas of focus include: 1) \textbf{Memorization of training data}, which can lead to privacy breaches or unintended data leakage; 2) \textbf{Exposure to harmful content}, which can propagate biases or toxic outputs; 3) \textbf{Amplification of hallucinations}, where models generate plausible but incorrect or nonsensical information.
-Open research questions remain: \textbf{Does the discrete nature of textual inputs make language models more or less robust compared to vision models?
-What fundamental vulnerabilities are exposed by jailbreak and data extraction attacks? } Addressing these questions is vital for advancing the safety and reliability of LLMs and other large models.
+Critical areas of focus include: (1) \textbf{Memorization of training data}, which can result in privacy breaches or unintended data leakage; (2) \textbf{Exposure to harmful content}, leading to the propagation of biases or toxic outputs; and (3) \textbf{Amplification of hallucinations}, where models produce plausible yet incorrect or nonsensical information.
+Open research questions persist, such as: \textbf{Does the discrete nature of textual inputs make language models more or less robust than vision models?
+What fundamental vulnerabilities are revealed by jailbreak or data extraction attacks?} Addressing these questions is essential for advancing the safety and reliability of LLMs and other large models.